CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Making-a-Map-for-Capture-the-Flag.md

 # Making a Map for Capture the Flag

 ## 1. Required tools

+> It is not recommended to make maps on a mobile device - Android or iOS/iPadOS.
+> {style="warning"}

 * Minetest version 5.7 or above.
 The latest stable version is always recommended.
   > If you don't have Minetest installed, you can download it from the [official Minetest website](https://www.minetest.net/).
   > {style="note"}